 Lenders take your monthly gross income and debt payments and calculate your debt-to-income ratio.
 Your debt-to-income ratio represents the maximum amount of your monthly gross income that you can spend on total monthly housing expense plus monthly debt payments such as auto, student and credit card loans.
 Lenders usually use a maximum borrower debt-to-income ratio of 43% to 45% to determine what size mortgage you can afford, although some lenders and mortgage programs apply higher or lower ratios.
+In short, lenders only permit you to spend a certain amount of your income on debt expenses including your mortgage.
 Borrowers with higher monthly gross income and lower debt payments can afford to spend more on their mortgage payment which enables them to qualify for a larger mortgage.
 Borrowers who want to increase the mortgage amount they qualify for should pay down their debt to boost their debt-to-income ratio before they apply for a mortgage.